 David is a research fellow in the Department of International Relations.
-He is also the editor of the Policy Background Paper series, which is part of the ANU-MacArthur Asia Security Initiative (ANU-MASI) Project In addition to having worked as a copy editor and corporate editor/writer, he has formerly held appointments teaching Japanese foreign relations at Tokyo International University and politics at La Trobe University.
+He was also the editor of the Policy Background Paper series, which was part of the ANU-MacArthur Asia Security Initiative (ANU-MASI) Project.
+In addition to having worked as a copy editor and corporate editor/writer, he has formerly held appointments teaching Japanese foreign relations at Tokyo International University and politics at La Trobe University.
 He has been a visiting researcher at Hitotsubashi and Waseda Universities, Japan, and has been the book reviews editor for the Electronic Journal of Contemporary Japanese Studies since 2001.

 Watch and listen to David’s discussion about his recent work on Japan’s foreign policy.